G. H. Hardy: Biography

-Hardy cited as his most important influence his independent study of Cours d'analyse de l'École Polytechnique by the French mathematician Camille Jordan, through which he became acquainted with the more precise mathematics tradition in continental Europe.
+Hardy cited as his most important influence his independent study of Cours d'analyse de l'École polytechnique, through which he became acquainted with the more precise mathematics tradition in continental Europe.
 In 1900 he passed part II of the Tripos, and in the same year he was elected to a Prize Fellowship at Trinity College.
 In 1903 he earned his M.A., which was the highest academic degree at English universities at that time.
 When his Prize Fellowship expired in 1906 he was appointed to the Trinity staff as a lecturer in mathematics, where teaching six hours per week left him time for research.

+On 16 January 1913, Ramanujan wrote to Hardy, who Ramanujan had known from studying Orders of Infinity (1910).
+Hardy read the letter in the morning, suspected it was a crank or a prank, but thought it over and realized in the evening that it was likely genuine because "great mathematicians are commoner than thieves or humbugs of such incredible skill".
+He then invited Ramanujan to Cambridge and began "the one romantic incident in my life".

-In 1919 he left Cambridge to take the Savilian Chair of Geometry (and thus become a Fellow of New College) at Oxford in the aftermath of the Bertrand Russell affair during World War I. Hardy spent the academic year 1928–1929 at Princeton in an academic exchange with Oswald Veblen, who spent the year at Oxford.
-Hardy gave the Josiah Willards Gibbs lecture for 1928.
+In the aftermath of the Bertrand Russell affair during World War I, in 1919 he left Cambridge to take the Savilian Chair of Geometry (and thus become a Fellow of New College) at Oxford.
+Hardy spent the academic year 1928–1929 at Princeton University in an academic exchange with Oswald Veblen, who spent the year at Oxford.
+Hardy gave the Josiah Willard Gibbs lecture for 1928.
 Hardy left Oxford and returned to Cambridge in 1931, becoming again a fellow of Trinity College and holding the Sadleirian Professorship until 1942.
+It is believed that he left Oxford for Cambridge to avoid the compulsory retirement at 65.

 He was on the governing body of Abingdon School from 1922 to 1935.

+In 1939, he suffered a coronary thrombosis, which prevented him from playing tennis, squash, etc. He also lost his creative powers in mathematics.
+He was constantly bored and distracted himself by writing a privately circulated memoir about the Bertrand Russell affair.
+In the early summer of 1947, he attempted suicide by barbiturate overdose.
+After that, he resolved to simply wait for death.
+He died suddenly one early morning while listening to his sister read out from a book of the history of Cambridge University cricket.